 The museum is located at 1020 16th St. (across from Rock Bottom Brewery on the 16th Street Mall.)
 The Denver Money Museum offers a “wealth of opportunities” to explore the nation’s financial system and the functions of the Federal Reserve.

-It’s not boring, as you can take a peek at millions of dollars, design your own one-of-a-kind currency, test your skills to see if you can tell a real $20 bill from a counterfeit and check out historical currency that dates back to 1775.
-On your way out, be sure to grab your FREE bag of shredded money.
+It’s not as boring as you might think.
+You can take a peek at millions of dollars, design your own one-of-a-kind currency, test your skills in determining a real $20 bill from a counterfeit and check out historical currency dating back to 1775.
+Plus, on your way out, grab a FREE bag of shredded money.

 The Money Museum is open for walk-in visitors and self-guided tours Monday through Friday from 9:30 a.m. to 4 p.m., excluding bank holidays (of course!)

 Admission is FREE.
 All guests who are 18 years or older are required to present a valid government-issued photo I.D.